-Students can also choose to minor in Geography, Health, Health & Human Performance, Individually Designed minor, Library Science, Philosophy, Professional & Personal Communication, Psychology.
+Students can also choose to minor in Geography, Health, Health & Human Performance, Individually Designed minor, Library Science, Philosophy, Communicating Arts, Global Studies, Psychology.
 There are also numerous minor options for Elementary Ed majors.

 UW-Platteville offers bachelor degrees in Business Adminstration and Criminal Justice through their distance education program, and the Electrical Engineering and Mechanical Engineering, through their Collaborative Engineering Program.